josefemagine/akii/src/lib/README-BEDROCK-CLIENT.md

 # Bedrock Frontend Client

+**NEVER USE MOCK DATA, NOT EVEN FOR TESTING.
+THIS IS A LIVE APP.**

 This document describes the frontend client implementation for integrating with AWS Bedrock through Supabase Edge Functions.

+## CRITICAL: Always Use Real AWS Services

+The Bedrock client **MUST ALWAYS** connect to real AWS Bedrock services.
+Mock data is strictly prohibited in all environments including:
+- Production environments
+- Testing environments
+- Development environments
+- UI development
+- QA environments

+This is a live application with real users and financial implications.
+Any use of mock data can lead to:
+- Incorrect billing information
+- Misleading user experiences
+- Security vulnerabilities
+- Service expectation mismatches
+- Potential breach of service contracts

 ## Overview